blakeshall/build_a_better_lex/_posts/2018-12-19-whats-wrong-with-lexingtons-roads.md

 environment are designed in such a way that almost ensures that a collision will happen eventually, usually because it gives hardly any concern to pedestrians.
-Here are some anecdotal examples of poorly designed local streets that are terribly unsafe for pedestrians:
+Here are some anecdotal examples of poorly designed local streets that are either unsafe for pedestrians or encourage unsafe behaviors:

-### Walking Richmond Rd.
+<h4 class="post-sub-header p-2">Walking Richmond Rd.</h4>

-I live in Kenwick, on Richmond Ave, and one of the local amenities that we and our neighbors enjoy is Ashland, the Henry Clay estate, with its paths around its grounds that many use for walking and jogging.
+I live in Kenwick, on Richmond Ave, and one of the local amenities that we and our neighbors enjoy is Ashland, the Henry Clay estate, with its grounds that many use for walking and jogging.
 Now, according to Google, it's about 1100ft from the corner of Richmond Ave. and Richmond Rd to Ashland (the estate).
 Problem is, there aren't any crosswalks across Richmond Rd